-All courses can be bespoke to particular organisations and client’s needs.
+A&A Training & Consultancy provides an extensive range of clinical skills training.
+All courses can be tailored to your organisation’s or client’s needs.
 Our trainers work across the UK and cover a wide range of specialist areas, including:

 Aim: To gain an understanding of the anatomy and physiology of the Respiratory System and safely and confidently care for a client who requires a tracheostomy.
 Tracheostomy Care can be tailored for adults and/or children.